williamtong/TILDA_defect_classification/README.md

 Precision
 In a typical use case, there are two metrics that are important.
-    1. Precision for the “good” class, because we don’t want the “defected” textile to be mixed in with the “good” and shipped to the customers.
+    1. Precision for the _good_ class, because we don’t want the _Defected_ textile to be mixed in with the “good” and shipped to the customers.
-    2. Recall for the "defect" class, because we want to know how many actual defects were flagged by the model (we want as high as possible).
+    2. Recall for the _Defect_ class, because we want to know how many actual defects were flagged by the model (we want as high as possible).

 The following is the precision confusion matrix for the model at 50% threshold with 8x8 (16,32, 64) filters.
 The threshold is set to 0.5.
 As one can see, the good predictions are 95% correct and the defect predictions are 92% correct.

-Precision for the “good” class at 50% threshold.
+Precision for the _Good_ class at 50% threshold.

 |     | **3x3 filters** | **5x5 filters** | **7x7 filters** | **9x9 filters** |
 | --- | --- | --- | --- | --- |